prog4biol/pfb2019/README.md

 #### Either Or

 A pipe '|' can be used to indicated that either the pattern before or after the '|' can match.
-Enclose the the two options in parenthesis.
+Enclose the two options in parenthesis.

 ```
 big bad (wolf|sheep)